Telemetry API examples

 }

-In this case, there is a single value, number of API calls per hour, each associated with different values for the Company Services Dimension.
+Each record includes a single value (number of API calls) associated with a different value in the Company Services Dimension.

 {